waiyanphyohein/GraphAPI_SampleApp/README.md

     cd client
     npm install

-### Note: Currently, the project uses mongoDB mLav to host data.
+**Note**: Currently, the project uses mongoDB mLav to host data.
 You will need to have a "setting.js" file in your server site folder to setup connection string for your server app to host.

 # How To Run